-The Cu Chi Tunnels are a fascinating part of the Vietnam/ American war.
+The Cu Chi Tunnels are a fascinating part of the Vietnam/ American War.
 A trip to the Cu Chi Tunnels will leave you with a better understanding of how guerrilla warfare enabled Vietnamese troops to defeat the American army.
 As with the Mekong Delta trip, we recommend booking a tour at one of the many tour shops along Bui Vien.
 Trips are as cheap as 120,000 VND ($5.18) per person for half-day tours.
 The cost of the trip includes transport, a guide, and your entrance fee into the Cu Chi Tunnels.

 Ben Thanh market

 Check out the massive market that is packed with all sorts of stuff, from clothes, coffee and typical Vietnamese gifts.
 You can spend hours here mooching around all of the stalls.
 Although, it can sometimes get frustrating when you are constantly being nagged by the vendors to ‘look’ or ‘buy something’.
 Don’t feel pressured, and just politely decline!
-It’s a good idea to scope out prices of items first, so you know what items are worth and to help you avoid over-paying.
+It’s a good idea to scope out the prices of items first, so you know what items are worth and to help you avoid overpaying.

 Saigon Notre-Dame & Post office

-Visit the famous Notre-Dame Church and old post office.
+Visit the famous Notre Dame Church and old post office.
 Both attractions are located next to each other, so it makes sense to visit both at the same time.
 Both are FREE to enter.
 There are also some nice eateries nearby to grab lunch.

 War Remnants Museum

 The War Remnants Museum is not an easy place to visit for some people.
 However, it is most defiantly worth a visit to learn about the atrocities of the war.
 The cost to enter the museum is 10,000 VND ($.043) per person.
 To fully explore the 3-floor museum, it typically takes around 2 hours.